 I’ve done tons of networking.
 Why aren’t my contacts following up with me?

-In general, people like to pay it forward and help others in job search.
-However, if the “ask” feels like too much effort or requires the contact to do the heavy lifting, you fall to the bottom of his/her to-do list.
+Generally speaking, people like to pay it forward and help others in job search.
+However, if your “ask” feels like a burden or requires the contact to do the heavy lifting, you will fall to the bottom of your contact’s to-do list.

 “Do you have any ideas for me?” or